sveetch/boussole/docs/overview.rst

     Default: ``[]``

     (list) A list of paths (string) to your library imported from your Sass sources.
 Never try to add your source dir as a library and vice versa, this will trouble resolver and compiler.

+    If you plan to use some Sass libraries installed from npm, just add the path to ``node_modules`` directory, then you will be able to import them from your sources.
 TARGET_PATH
     Default: None, this is a required setting.